CarreDorian/Wish-PhpMyAdmin/README.md

 This is the 0.0.1 version.

-For the moment, you manipulate onely local scv, and onely by a cli.
+For the moment, you manipulate only local scv, and onely by a cli.

 If it doesn't work, install and upgrade php.